hmalyala/P2P-File-Sharing/README.md

 chunks to this peer.

 #Steps to run this program:
-1. Start the server through java fileOwner
+1. Start the server through $java fileOwner <port number>
-2. Start the peers through java
+2. Start the peers through $java peer <port number #1> <port number #2>

+Each peer should be run on a separate terminal.
+We can observe the logs on the terminal as the peer starts the file transfer.
+Once it has received all the chunks, it reconstructs the file and displays the message on the terminal.